 Antonio Clemente Felix Villavicencio - Moved to Santa Barbara in 1797.
 Died there in 1802.

 Jose de Velasco y Lara - Among three families reportedly expelled from the pueblo in 1782.
 He then joined the expedition to establish the Presidio in Santa Barbara.
 Died in Nayarit on an unfortunate return trip to Mexico in 1783.*

 Antonio Mesa - Apparently became disillusioned with the hardships in Alta California and fell among the families expelled from the pueblo in 1782.
-He received permission to return to Sonora, Mexico in 1782.
+He received permission to return to Sonora, Mexico.

 José Antonio Navarro - Sent to San José in 1790 and later to the Presidio in San Francisco.
 Buried at the Mission Dolores in San Francisco in 1793.

 Pablo Rodriguez - Moved to San Diego in 1796 to be mayordomo of Mission San Diego.
 Later moved to San Juan Capistrano.
 Buried at the Mission San Juan Capistrano in 1816.
 His wife was buried at Mission San Gabriel in 1824.

 Manuel Camero - Remained in Los Angeles.
 Served as a Los Angeles regidor (councilman).
-Died here in 1819.
+Buried at Mission San Gabriel in 1819.

 José Moreno - Remained in Los Angeles.
 Served as a Los Angeles regidor.
 Buried at Mission San Gabriel in 1806.

 Alejandro Rosas - Remained in Los Angeles.
-He and his wife died here only a month apart in December 1788 and January 1789.
+He died here only a month after his wife in January 1789.

 José Antonio Rosas - Remained in Los Angeles.
 Buried at the Mission San Gabriel in 1809.
 His wife died in 1823.

-* Jose de Velasco y Lara was ordered back to Mexico by the authorities when he confessed to Father Junipero Serra that his first wife, whom he had maintained had died, might actually still be alive.
+* Jose de Velasco y Lara was ordered back to Mexico by the authorities when he confessed to Father Junipero Serra that his first wife, whom he had maintained was dead, might actually still be alive.
 He had already remarried and had children with his second wife.
 He unfortunately never returned to see his second wife and children in Santa Barbara, having died not long after returning to Nayarit.